Level: Seminary level & First + Second cycle (300 ECTS credits)

 July 29th - August 2nd: A welcome letter is sent out with additional information about the start of the program.

 August 12th - August 18th: Those who will be living at the school move in.

 August 19th - August 23rd: program start and introductory week in Tysslinge.

 If the program has too few participants after the last application date, the program may be cancelled.
-If a program is cancelled, students will be notified of this no later than one week after the last application date.
+If a program is cancelled, students will be informed of this no later than one week before the program starts.
 Any fees already paid will be refunded.